Lifestyle Inflation, also known as lifestyle creep, occurs when individuals increase their standard of living as their discretionary income rises.

 They may consider financing a brand new $20K+ car instead of a used car option or taking public transportation.
-Practicing these habits may lead them to prematurely upgrade their housing situation without evaluating their financial situation and impact of accumulating more debt.
+Practicing these habits may lead them to prematurely upgrade their housing situation without evaluating their financial situation.

 Suddenly, their lifestyle costs 5x more than when they were a student and are still living paycheck to paycheck while making minimum payments on their debts.

-Victims of Lifestyle Inflation Will Typically Exhibit Behaviors Such As
+Victims of Lifestyle Inflation Will Typically Exhibit Symptoms Such As

 - Purchasing increasingly expensive items, especially those that serve the same purpose

-- Feel the need to keep up with your neighbor, friends, or colleagues
+- Feeling the unbearable itch to keep up with your neighbor, friends, or colleagues

-You Are Susceptible to Lifestyle Inflation If You
+You Are At Risk To Lifestyle Inflation If You

 - Are a recent graduate who is about to land their first well-paying job